kata198/python-nonblock/README.md

 The goal is to get this merged upstream, and to add "getbuffn" functionality to sockets and maybe other forms of buffered I/O as well.

+This has been submitted as issue32475: https://bugs.python.org/issue32475

+API
+===

 **nonblock\_read**